smorrrs/Speedrun-Resources/game-resources/dragonsphere/speedrun_tips.md

 The right-click action can be set by right-clicking an action verb.
 Set and use right-click actions when re-using the same action multiple times in short succession.

 ### Mashing
-Spamming clicks to move will move your character faster.
+Spamming clicks to move will speed up movement.

 ### Turbo
 In DOSBOX, holding Alt + F12 will fast-forward gameplay.
 Furthermore, releasing and re-pressing F12 a few times will fast-forward even faster.